sunzhuntu/Recurrent-Knowledge-Graph-Embedding/README.md

 ## Modules of RKGE

-  - For clarify, hereafter we use movielen dataset as a toy example to demonstrate the detailed modules of RKGE
+  - For clarify, hereafter we use movielen dataset as a toy example to demonstrate the detailed modules of RKGE.
+For yelp dataset, you need to do some adaptation for the code and tune some parameters (e.g., input_dim = 20, hidden_dim = 32).

   - ### Auxiliary Info Mapping (auxiliary-mapping.py)